Spectral decomposition of atomic structures in heterogeneous cryo-EM: Numerical experiments

-Then we have constructed the normalized graph Laplacian and computed the eigenvectors associated to the 20 smallest eigenvalues.
+Then we have constructed the normalised graph Laplacian and computed the eigenvectors associated to the 20 smallest eigenvalues.
 In Figure \ref{fig: eigenvec 2d} we see the representation of some of these eigenvectors.
 These plots can be seen as an approximation of the manifold of conformations $\mathcal{M}$.
 Note that this structure has three degrees of freedom (the movement of the two arms plus the deformation of the box), and therefore, the manifold of conformations is expected to have dimension $3$.

 The next step in our method is to construct the spectral decomposition of the rotation angles $\theta_j$ with $j=1, \ldots, m-2$.
-Note that in the two-dimensional case we only need to estimate one rotation angle $\theta_j$ at each point in the curve, as opposed to two angles in the case of three-dimensional structures.
+Note that in the 2D case we only need to estimate one rotation angle $\theta_j$ at each point in the curve, as opposed to two angles in the case of 3D structures.
 Let us denote the sequence of rotation angles for the $i$-th particle as

 As aforementioned, we assume to have access to a conformation of the structure (see Assumption \ref{assumption: known conformation}).
 In this case, the given conformation (see figure \ref{fig: 2D given conformation}) is the structure with the arms horizontally aligned and the box forming a square, i.e. we take $\tilde{\theta}_{33} = \tilde{\theta}_{133} = \tilde{\theta}_{box} = 0$ in \eqref{arms angles} and \eqref{box angles}.
 Following subsection \ref{subsec: approx spectr decomp}, the parameter $\Theta_i$ for each particle is estimated as